 One of the number one reasons for a website though is information.
 It’s a platform to share and engage with your audience.
 If it isn’t your number one goal already, it needs to be.
+Starting a website is easy and it’s the number one way to drive traffic.

-If content is king, then the design of the site is queen.
-How easy is it to read that content?
-Is it easy to find more information, resources, and services?
 Don’t let your audience stumble around looking for the right link or the “Where’s Waldo” page in your menu bar.
 You need to engage your audience, keep them on your site longer, and make them want to come back.
-These five simple tips on how to get more website traffic are a good place to start.
+These simple tips on how to get more website traffic are a good place to start.

 Is it Readable?

-Fast Loading Speeds
+Fast Loading Speeds for More Traffic

 If you haven’t caught their interest almost instantly, you probably won’t catch it.
 If your site takes forever (more than a few seconds) to load then that visitor is moving on.

-You should optimize your images and make them load as fast as it’s possible.
+You should optimize your images and make them load as fast as possible.
 One way to optimize your images is to use Photoshop.
 Save your images for Web & Devices to reduce the size without losing quality.

 They also help to guide your eye from one section of the site to another.
 Newer methods of grids make them act like text.
-They can resize to be optimal size on small screens, their file size is minimal, and you can change their colors to fit your site’s theme.
+They can resize to be optimal sizes on small screens, their file size is minimal, and you can change their colors to fit your site’s theme.

 Responsive Is Not Just an Option

 Check your website analytics.
 Look at the section that shows you which type of device they viewed your site on.
-The majority are probably still “desktop” but the number of “mobile” or “tablet” are creeping up there.
+There are probably still “desktop” views but the number of “mobile” or “tablet” is steadily creeping up there.

 Responsive design is not just about the layout.
 It’s also about the content (see the point on readability above).
 Mobile users don’t have time to read long paragraphs of text written with tiny letters.

 Following these tips will help you get more website traffic.
-If you are feeling overwhelmed or don’t know where to start on this process just remember to take baby steps.
-Pick one of these and focus on that first.
+If you are feeling overwhelmed or don’t know where to start this process, just remember to take baby steps.
+Pick one of these topics to work on and focus on that first.